-Depending on what features are enabled on the Edge Gateway, there are a variety of certificates and cipher suites that can be leveraged.
+Depending on what features are enabled on the Edge Gateway(EG), there are a variety of certificates and cipher suites that can be leveraged.
 Below is a table to provide a listing of supported ciphers.
-By default, the ESG will leverage a self-signed certificate if a commercial or organization certificate is not provided.
+By default, the EG will leverage a self-signed certificate if a commercial or organization certificate is not provided.

-- The Edge IPSec VPN uses OpenSwan for IKE functionality (the key management part of IPSec), which in turn uses Mozilla NSS for the actual cryptography.
-The IPSec bulk packet encryption and decryption is handled by the Linux OS crypto routines, and includes AES and 3DES for static IPSec tunneling with 128 or 256 bit key lengths - Edge SSLVPN (TLS based) service which has two components gateway and clients. - Gateway service runs on edge and uses openssl for encryption (openssl is ported in kernel by VMware).
-Encryption algorithms supported are: RC4 (only when FIPS mode is disabled), DES, 3DES, AES, RSA.
+- The Edge IPSec VPN uses following software stack and crypto module based on NSX release: - Prior to NSX 6.3.3, OpenSwan for IKE functionality (the key management part of IPSec), which in turn uses Mozilla NSS for the actual cryptography.
+The IPSec bulk packet encryption and decryption is handled by the Linux OS (NSX Edge 3.14 OS) crypto routines, and includes AES and 3DES for static IPSec tunneling with 128 or 256 bit key lengths - o In NSX 6.3.3, NSX 6.3.3 moved to a newer version of Mozilla NSS that has not been FIPS certified.
+VMware affirms that the module works correctly, but it is no longer formally validated. - In NSX 6.4, StrongSwan for IKE functionality (the key management part of

+IPSec), and uses OpenSSL Crypto Module for the actual cryptography.
+The IPSec bulk packet encryption and decryption is handled by the Linux OS (NSX OS 4.4) crypto routines, and includes AES and 3DES for static IPSec tunneling with 128 or 256 bit key lengths.
+These modules are FIPS certified.

-- Client component uses openssl library same protocol support, except on the Macintosh -- where Apple CryptoCore is used - Edge L2VPN (TLS based) uses OpenSSL.
-USVM secures internal communication and partner appliance communication with TLS (OpenSSL or BouncyCastle)
+- Edge SSLVPN (TLS based) service which has two components gateway and clients. - Gateway service runs on edge and uses openssl for encryption (openssl is ported in kernel by VMware).
+Encryption algorithms supported are: AES, RSA. - Client component uses openssl library same protocol support, except on the Macintosh -- where Apple CryptoCore is used - Edge L2VPN (TLS based) uses OpenSSL for encryption (openssl is ported in kernel by VMware).
+Encryption algorithms supported are: AES, RSA.